Enrolments open across all 4 centres. Tours available during the week. Get in touch

 Sydney sits at the higher end of the Australian range.
 The main driver is commercial real estate.
 A centre in inner Sydney pays multiples per square metre of what an equivalent centre in regional NSW pays.
 Educator wages also vary somewhat by location.

-For context, Eikoh's four centres charge between $135 and $185 per day depending on the centre and the child's age, putting us at the accessible end of the Sydney market.
+For context, Eikoh's 4 centres charge between $135 and $185 per day depending on the centre and the child's age, putting us at the accessible end of the Sydney market.

 Managing the cost: CCS and ACCS